 Hon.
 Craig Simailak: Thank you, Mr. Speaker.
-Yes, regional Inuit organizations are their business arms, and municipalities can apply for this program.
+Yes, regional Inuit organizations or their business arms and municipalities can apply for this program.
 They have been prioritized along with Inuit firm businesses, whether it's a private Inuk business or not.
-So those three can apply for this program.
+Those three can apply for this program.
 Thank you, Mr. Speaker.